2016-17 Annual Report (text version)

 The LTAAB has observed its terms of reference.

 In accordance with the provisions of the Auditor-General Act 2009, the Queensland Audit Office is the external auditor for QTC.
 The Queensland Audit Office has the responsibility for providing Queensland’s Parliament with assurances as to the adequacy of QTC’s discharge of its financial and administrative obligations.

-QTC has an independent internal audit function that was outsourced to Ernst and Young (EY) for the 2015-16 financial year.
-Internal audit reports to the Accounts and Audit Committee.
-Internal audit is conducted under an Internal Audit Charter that is consistent with the relevant audit and ethical standards.
+The Financial and Performance Management Standard 2009 (Qld) (Standard) governs the operation of QTC’s internal audit function.
+QTC outsourced its independent internal audit function to Ernst and Young (EY) for the 2016-17 financial year.
+Internal audit reports to the Accounts and Audit Committee and is conducted under an Internal Audit Policy, consistent with the relevant audit and ethical standards.
 The role of internal audit is to support QTC’s corporate governance framework by providing the Board (through the Accounts and Audit Committee) with:

 - assurance that QTC has effective, efficient and economical internal controls in place to support the achievement of its objectives, including the management of risk, and

 - advice with respect to QTC’s internal controls and business processes.